floofydoug/doug/content/blog/hello-2020/index.md

 Love wasn't in the California when I got here.
 And I experienced a lay-off / firing for the first time.
 But 2 weeks later I had a new job.

 January-Went snowboarding with the bestest of friends.

 February-Submitted my two weeks notice to Capital One.
 Crystal moved to LA.
 I slept on an air mattress.

 March-I had two final round interviews in California, but it didn't work out.

 April-I drove cross-country with my Dad across America.
 Visited some great friends along the way and saw family.

 May-Got a job at a luxury real estate startup making a website engine.

 June-Went bottom-fishing on a boat and caught the limit!

 July-Sarah and friends were in town for Anime Expo.
 7.4 earthquake.

 August-Celebrated the release of v3 at work by parting at Kylie Jenner's new house (the startup had the real estate agent's keys), but I was let go the next day.

 September-Started working at EnterMedicare, a medicare startup.
 Started learning more indepth about America's healthcare environment.
 Got to visit home for a week before I started and played the first week of Fairfax Ultimate's Fall League.

-October-James Lee came down. and Jtow came to visit and we drove down to see club nationals.
+October-James Lee came down. and Jtow came to visit and we drove down to see USAU club nationals.

 November-Thanksgiving was spent with Cousins down in Long Beach.
 Shut down Wishpanda.
 Attended my first NBA game.
 Clippers vs Trailblazers @StapleCenter.

 December-Crystal and I broke up after 3 years 11 months.
 Spent Christmas surfing in El Salvador and Costa Rica while attending Nga and Pete's 25th anniversary vow renewal.

 Books Read This Year: